News, Publications and Press Releases #

 Global 3Rs Awards Program Winner

-Press release from the ‘Association for Assessment and Accreditation of Laboratory Animal Care International’ (AAALAC) naming the 2018 global 3Rs award winners, which included TaiNi’s Scientific Reports research paper.
+TaiNi’s Scientific Reports research paper was names as an ‘Association for Assessment and Accreditation of Laboratory Animal Care International’ (AAALAC) global 3Rs award winner. -

 TaiNi – Awarded Provost’s Award for Excellence in Animal Research